The Scary Facts Behind Expats and Retirement

 In Hong Kong, a survey by Fidelity International discovered that typically, only 15% of the money earned is saved for investment, the rest is spent on the short-term.

 Education is the most important factor when making any investment decision.
-Whether it’s building wealth for retirement, saving for your child’s university fees or increasing your overall financial security, I believe this event can provide you with detailed insights and information that will prepare you for your financial future.
+Whether it’s building wealth for retirement, saving for your child’s university fees or increasing your overall financial security, I believe this event can provide you with detailed insights and information that will prepare expats are planning for Retirement.

 Stay Ahead of the Property Market: Newsletter